Everything You Need to Know About Software Testing Methods

 Different levels of testing are used to identify areas of weakness and overlap in each phase of the software development lifecycle.

 - Unit testing: Developers test the most basic parts of code like classes, interfaces, and functions/procedures.
 They know how their code should respond and can make adjustments depending on output.

 - Component testing: This step is also known as "module" or "program" testing.
 It’s similar to unit testing but contains a higher level of integration.
 Modules of the software are tested for defects to verify their individual function.

 - Integration testing: This identifies errors when the modules are integrated.
-Different integration tests are bottom up, top down, and functional incremental.
+Different methods for integration tests include "bottom-up", "top down", and "functional incremental".

-- System testing: Components of a project are tested as a whole in different environments with this method.
-It falls under the black box method and is one of the final tests in the process.
+- System testing: Components of a project are tested as a whole in different environments.
+System testing falls under the black box method and is one of the final tests in the process.
 It will determine if the system is prepared to meet business and user needs.

 - Alpha testing: Internal staff test the software at the developer’s site in a simulated or actual environment.
 After that, developers rectify bugs and other issues.

 - Beta testing: Also known as field testing, clients test the product on their own sites in real conditions.
 Clients may offer a group of end-users the opportunity to test the software via prerelease or beta versions.
 Feedback on possible improvements is then sent to the developer.

-- Acceptance testing: Also under the scope of black box testing, clients test software to find out if the developer has created the program to desired specifications.
+- Acceptance testing: Also under the scope of black box testing, clients test software to find out if the developer has fully developed the program to fit desired specifications.

 Different types of software tests are designed to focus on specific objectives:

-- Installation testing: The software test engineer and the configuration manager conduct this test to ensure the end user can install and run the program.
+- Installation testing: The test engineer and the configuration manager conduct this test to ensure the end user can install and run the program.
 It covers areas like installation files, installation locations, and administrative privileges.

 - Development testing: This implements a range of synchronized strategies to detect and prevent defects.
 It includes static code analysis, peer code reviews, traceability, and metrics analysis.
 The aim is to reduce risks and save costs.